altocodenl/tagaway/readme.md

 - client: fix "done tagging" button style
 - client: add proper CSS class to disabled buttons in E.import
-- client: upgrade, more space on the top of free plan/paid plan, more space on the left of the list of features
 - client: clean up CSS classes on account & make sure that space limit line goes all the way.

 - Import from GDrive/Dropbox.